The Last of Us Part II Remastered Review | PlayStation 5

 One of the strongest arguments for The Last of Us Part II Remastered to exist is the new No Return mode.
 Working as an unforgiving roguelike with randomized combat, you must defeat every enemy in close quarters that culminates face-to-face with an extremely aggressive boss.
 If you die, the encounter fails, returning to the beginning to try again.
 And again.
 And again.

 An incentive to keep trying this mode ever more is its unlockable characters and outfits.
-Playing with the rewarding Dina, ferocious Lev, or the ultimate father figure Joel, each with unique abilities is a reward on its own.
+Playing with the rewarding Dina, ferocious Lev, or the ultimate father figure Joel, each with unique abilities, is a reward on its own.
 The outfits are impressively detailed and show care and style.
-Who would have thought Ellie to fit in a sci-fi character's futuristic clothes so easily or Abby to rock an 80s punk look like she belonged to that era?
+Who would have thought Ellie would fit in a sci-fi character's futuristic clothes so easily, or would Abby rock an 80s punk and look like she belonged to that era?
 These all can be used in your New Game Plus playthrough, becoming an enticing option for those who want a bit of flavor when reliving the story.

 A plethora of accessibility options gave this game multiple awards because it once again shows how important it is to have them make it as approachable as it can be to a variety of players.
 Customizing the control, especially now that the PlayStation Access controller is out, lets you play most comfortably for you.
 Features to reduce motion sickness, guide you in traversal, and audio and visual cues, among many others, make the game experience accessible to all.